13.1.26 Life Story Work and Preparation for Adoption

 It is true that the life story book records information, and should be a useful source for the child to refer back to.
 However, that should be where the similarity ends.
-For babies and very young children, social workers will need to compile the life story books, but children from 2/3 years upwards can be involved in some way in putting together their book, with the worker recording information.
+For babies and very young children, and those children with learning difficulties or a global developmental delay, social workers will need to compile the life story books, but children from 2/3 years upwards can be involved in some way in putting together their book, with the worker recording information.

 Life story books can also…

 …have a therapeutic effect.

 For older children every effort should be made to engage them in working alongside the social worker to produce their own life story book.
 Wherever possible this should be approached as a therapeutic opportunity, exploring feelings and reinforcing positive messages about the child.
 Happy memories and experiences are important to record, but can also be ways into exploring the deficits in the child’s experience - times when parents were unable to sustain good parenting, for example.

 One aspect of this work may be to check out a child’s understanding of words, especially those which describe feelings, and their emotional impact.
 This is important as the meaning we invest in a word such as “love” for example, may be quite different to a child’s.